Nathisaraujo/project5/TESTING.md

 > The AWS and ChimpMail JavaScript files generate numerous warnings.
 However, since these are third-party libraries, I chose not to address them to avoid potential disruptions in my project's functionality.

 ![js validation settings](/readme-images/js-settings.png)

+## Flake8

+I utilized Flake8 extensively to identify and fix bugs in my project, ensuring adherence to Python's best coding practices.
+I meticulously resolved all issues highlighted by Flake8, leaving behind only those bugs that were not related to my code.
+Additionally, there were just two or three instances where lines were excessively long, and I was unsure how to split them appropriately.

 # RESPONSIVENESS